 Each panel member gets access to IRF's online evaluation system where all proposals to the panel and relevant documents can be viewed.
+Expert panel members do not get access to grant applications where they have conflict of interest.

 The web-based expert panel review sheet is divided into three parts: